yeikiu/instab.io/README.md

 > I have some good ideas!
 Can I collaborate?
 - If you want to collaborate, open an issue in this repo requesting it and I will happily make you a member of the source repo.
 Just make sure you have some familiarity with Vue3 beforehand.

+> What platforms are integrated so far?
+- Facebook
+- YouTube
+- Twitter
+- Spotify
+- Instagram
+- LinkedIn
+- TikTok

+> Can I post any content from any platform?
+- No, there are some basic aspects all posts will need to share to be elegible:
+    * Be public (belong to a public profile/account)
+    * Be posted under one of the currently supported sites